-I am visiting my family in Connecticut and I quickly remembered that one thing I don’t miss about my home state is the mosquitoes in the summertime.
+Last June, after visiting my family in Connecticut, I was quickly reminded that the main thing I don’t miss about my home state is the mosquitoes in the summertime.
 Don’t misunderstand me: they’re nowhere near as bad as other states like Alaska (the worst), Florida, Minnesota or even parts of Hawaii, but they still suck, pun intended.
+RELATED: Why You Should Always Shake Your Shoes Before Putting Them On

-It’s especially great for little kids because they can be more bothered by bug bites and in bad cases, can even disrupt their sleep.
+It’s especially great for little kids because they can be more bothered by bug bites and in bad cases, bites can disrupt their sleep.
 It’s the perfect little thing to add to your summer travel bag if you’ve got little kids or grandkids.
 You’ll be a hero when you whip that thing out of your bag and save the day!
-Speaking of bags, they’ve introduced new travel bags for your Bug Bite Thing so that you can keep it clean and not lose the cap.

-The box says it works on mosquitoes, bees, wasps, biting flies, no-see-ums, chiggers, sea lice and more.
-It’s supposedly clinically proven, kid-friendly and 100% guaranteed.
+The box says it works on bites from mosquitoes, bees, wasps, biting flies, no-see-ums, chiggers, sea lice and more.
+The company says it’s clinically proven, kid-friendly and 100% guaranteed.
 For $10, you don’t have much to lose, except maybe trying to explain to your wife that it gave you a hickey on your neck.

-4 Comments On "How To Remove Bug Bites Naturally"
+5 Comments On "How To Relieve Bug Bites Naturally"

 1. Tom Anderson|